Removal Algorithms

 3. A predicate function to determine which objects to exclude

-Each object in our source range will be passed to our predicate function.
-If that function returns false, the object will be copied to the destination location.
-If it returns true, the object will be excluded, effectively removing it from the destination location.
+Each object in our source range is passed to our predicate function.
+If that function returns false, the object is copied to the destination location.
+If it returns true, the object is excluded, effectively removing it from the destination location.

 Below, we use remove_copy_if() to copy objects to a destination, unless they are greater than or equal to 2: